School Readiness Child Care Financial Assistance allows eligible families to offset the expense of child care by paying a reduced parent fee.

 Please call ELC monthly to verify your information and check your status on the wait list.
 If you move, be sure to update your address.
 For any questions, contact Child & Family Resources at 904-208-2044 x1 or via email at email@example.com.

 Success By Six: This is a partnership between the Early Learning Coalition of Duval and the United Way of Northeast Florida.
 The program offers FREE two-year scholarships for families of 3-year-olds.
 Eligible families are awarded a scholarship and agree to be a part of this program for two years and participate in the family programs provided.
-Families must be employed 20 hours a week or more and have a gross annual income of 130-200% of the federal poverty level by household size.
+Families must be employed 20 hours a week or more and have a gross annual income of 130-200% of the federal poverty level.

 Child Care Executive Partnership (CCEP):.
 In a partnership with employers and other community partners, CCEP helps parents pay for child care.
-Qualifying incomes must 200% or less of the federal poverty level by household size.
+Qualifying incomes must 200% or less of the federal poverty level.
 Children can be eligible from birth up to age eight.
 Call Child Care Resource & Referral for more information at 904-208-2044 x 1.

 Voluntary Pre-Kindergarten (VPK):.
 There is no income eligibility requirement for families to participate in this FREE